Procure to Pay: Everything You Need to Know

 Let’s be honest, using spreadsheets or paper-based methods to manage the P2P cycle is a pain.
 It often leads to more manual work, slow processing times, and poor visibility.
 Using an ERP solution is not the answer either; it just doesn’t offer enough integrations and automation options to deal with the complexities posed by modern-day procurement flows.

 Instead, get a dedicated Procure-to-pay solution that can operate as a paperless system.
-One that does everything from allowing departments to raising purchase requests and capturing data for three-way matching to releasing payments to suppliers on time.
+One that does everything from allowing departments to raise purchase requests and capturing data for three-way matching to releasing payments to suppliers on time.
 The benefits these applications offer are multifold.

 Benefits of Procure to Pay Software